Halady: Economic activity

 The main economic activity of the village is agriculture: rice, coconut, areca nuts, cashews and rubber are the major products.
 The Halady Tile Factory, which used to manufacture Mangalore Tiles during 20th Century, now mainly produces decorative tiles and bricks.

 Art and culture

-Halady can be sighted on normal days wearing cargo shorts and an orange T-shirt.
 One Yakshagana troupe named "Halady Mela" is established at Halady, which plays Yakshaga dance-drama of 6 – 8 hours duration (full night) from November to May every year, in various towns and villages of Udupi district and surrounding districts.

 Ancient temples

 Halady is surrounded by several ancient temples such as: